Kalayse/Portfolio/Bookish_Roadmap.md

 - Where is your data located?
 > The data that I will be using was sourced from Kaggle where users previously requested it from Goodreads'.
 Links to the Kaggle datasets and the Goodreads' TOS will be available.
 Additionally, some of the information (genre and cost) were manually sourced using Google.
 - How is your data organized?
-> The data I'm using is organized into .CSV files which has been imported into *BigQuery* and *RStudio* for exploration.`
+> The data I'm using is organized into .CSV files which has been imported into *BigQuery* and *RStudio* for exploration.
+Most of the data is organized by Title, Author, Publishing Year, Review Count (Goodreads or Amazon), and overall user rating.
 - Are there issues with bias or credibility in this data?
 Does your data ROCCC?
 > Reminder: ROCCC is reliable, original, comprehensive, current, and cited.
 The data that I'm using from Kaggle would ROCCC per their [page that discusses](https://www.kaggle.com/docs/datasets) datasets.
 There is an issue with it not being original, however, since I obtained it through a third party and not directly from Goodreads'.
 Additionally, the data is only as current as December 2020, when Goodreads' changed their [API policy](https://www.goodreads.com/api/terms).
 - How are you addressing licensing, privacy, security, and accessibility?